-Of the staff, Arrow Energy will source 30% locally, while 40% of contractors will also be sourced locally.
-This would provide employment for approximately 155 local workers during operation of trains 1 and 2, increasing to 200 for the operation of trains 3 and 4.
+Arrow Energy estimates that, of the staff, up to 30% may be available locally, while up to 40% of contractors may also be sourced locally.
+This would provide employment for approximately 155 local workers during operation of trains 1 and 2, increasing to 200 workers for the operation of trains 3 and 4.